 Another added benefit of removing the stair was improving traffic flow and functionality for the butler’s pantry, which we now really use as a bar for cocktails and wine.
 Before it was a tight hallway area.
 Today, you can easily drift from the butler’s pantry to the dining room and back to the kitchen.

-Clients seem to think that adding rooms is easier than reworking rooms.
+Interior design clients seem to think that adding rooms is easier than reworking rooms.
 I guess it’s because they can process it easier in their own mind’s eye.
 Instead try this: when searching for a new home, keep in mind what areas you can change easily and which take more time and effort.
 If you can rework an existing footprint, you can really get more bang for your buck.

 So, don’t let awkward layouts scare you off from buying an existing home.
 Think about using the rooms in different ways, or Removing Obstacles.